nelsondca/Emerging-Technologies/README.md

 # Emerging-Technologies

-These Tasks create text that mimics genuine English by using trigrams to create a model of English text patterns.
+These tasks create text that mimics genuine English by using trigrams to create a model of English text patterns.
 It demonstrates how to use python in a few Project Gutenberg manuscripts to create,analyse,and export a trigram-based generator.

 # Overview